Half a Century of Stereotyping Associations Between Gender and Intellectual Ability in Films

 Date Written: January 26, 2018

-A particularly longstanding, prevalent and well-documented stereotype is the belief that men possess higher-level cognitive abilities than women do.
-The “brilliance=males” stereotype has been shown to be endorsed even by children as young as 6-year-old and is believed to be a factor driving the underrepresentation of women in STEM fields.
-Motivated by the fact that cultural products serve as a source for acquiring individual values and behaviors, we study the presence of this stereotype in a large collection of movie transcripts covering half a century of Western-world film history.
-Concretely, we used natural language processing techniques to quantify associations between gender pronouns and high-level cognitive ability related words.
-Overall, our estimates suggest that, at an aggregate level, the “brilliance=males” stereotype is effectively present in films and that movies specifically aimed at children contain this stereotypical association.
-Moreover, this pattern seems to have been quite persistent for the last fifty years.
+A particularly longstanding, prevalent, and well-documented stereotype is the belief that men possess higher-level cognitive abilities than women do.
+This brilliance = male stereotype has been shown to be endorsed even by children as young as 6-years-old and is believed to be a factor driving the underrepresentation of women in STEM fields.
+Motivated by the fact that cultural products serve as a source for acquiring individual values and behaviors, we study the presence of this stereotype in a large collection of movie transcripts covering half a century of Western-world film history (n = 11,550).
+Concretely, we use natural language processing techniques to quantify associations between gender pronouns and high-level cognitive ability-related words.
+Overall, our estimates suggest that, at an aggregate level, the brilliance = male stereotype is effectively present in films and that movies specifically targeted at children contain this stereotypical association.
+Moreover, this pattern seems to have been quite persistent for the last 50 years.

-Keywords: gender stereotypes, 'brilliance=males' stereotype, film history, culturomics
+Keywords: gender stereotypes, brilliance = male stereotype, STEM fields, film history, culturomics, computational content analysis

 Suggested Citation: Suggested Citation